 Therefore art historians have to guess which parts of these 3 works reveal "the hand of Notke" in order to compare with other works - often based on small photos or on second-hand descriptions.
 Even if they should travel to Århus and Tallinn it's still a difficult task to identify the individual "hands" at 12 meters height - without knowing which parts of the painting are original and which parts are later reparations.(1)

-The result is often a circular argument along the line: "Bernt Notke must have been a mysterious and demonical human since he painted the dance of death - and the dance of death must have been painted by Bernt Notke because it exemplifies the mysterious and demonical aspects so typical for Bernt Notke."
+The result is often a circular argument along the line: "Bernt Notke must have been a mysterious and demonical human since he painted the dance of death — and the dance of death must have been painted by Bernt Notke because it exemplifies the mysterious and demoniacal aspects so typical for Bernt Notke".

-This is even more uncertain - since we only know this painting through black and white photos of Anton Wortmann's copy.
-This gives the art historians free reins: all that is good in the painting proves that it was created by the mysterious and demonical Bernt Notke - and all that is bad is blamed on Wortmann.
+This is even more uncertain — since we only know this painting through black and white photos of Anton Wortmann's copy.
+This gives the art historians free reins: All that is good in the painting proves that it was created by the mysterious and demoniacal Bernt Notke - and all that is bad is blamed on Wortmann.

 Originally the dark and gloomy colours in the Tallinn fragment were taken as proof of Notke's twisted mentality — whereas the lighter colours in Lübeck where blamed on cloying Wortmann.
 When the Tallinn fragment was restored — and several layers of dirt and old varnish were removed - green grass and blue sky appeared.
 That was the end of that theory.

 Why did anybody think of Notke in the first place?
 Explanation follows:

 On 14th April 1467 Notke complained to Lübeck's city council that the painters guild were harassing his apprentices because he was not a member of the guild.
 The council ruled that Notke's apprentices should be worthy of becoming self-employed masters in the guild.(2)